nvdnkpr/parsedatetime/README.md

 ## Mistakes

 The parser aims to be pretty strict while also accepting "odd" inputs.
-Sometimes it will
+Sometimes it will understand inputs that are very ambigious but also disallow inputs that some people may think are fairly clear.
+Feel free to submit an issue if you believe the parser is not working correctly for a particular input string.